List of The Amazing World of Gumball characters: Sal Left Thumb

 Sal Left Thumb (voiced by Kerry Shale) is one of Elmore's most wanted criminals, a fingerprint whose weapon of choice is a rusty spoon, as seen in "The Spoon".

 Felicity and Billy Parham

-Felicity Parham (voiced by Sandra Searles Dickinson, and Teresa Gallagher in "The Kids") is an orange blob on the show along with her son William Geoffrey "Billy" Fitzgerald Kitchener Parham, III, who is a blue blob.
+Felicity and William Geoffrey "Billy" Fitzgerald Kitchener Parham, III (voiced by Sandra Searles Dickinson season 2 onward and Teresa Gallagher in "The Kids" for Felicity and Richard Overall for Billy) are an orange blob and a blue blob, respectively.
 Billy appears to be an intelligent boy who asks his mother random questions about life.
 He speaks with a sarcastic deep British voice.

 Mr. Rex

 Mr. Rex is Tina Rex's father.
 He loves to eat invaders at home.

+Mrs. Jötunheim

+Mrs. Jötunheim (voiced by Sandra Searles Dickinson) is a green-skinned witch and the mother of Hector.

 Mowdown

 Phillip "Mowdown" (voiced by Simon Lipkin) is a violent giant pink teddy bear who wears a shirt with a heart on it.
 Mowdown is one of the more violent members of Julius' crew.

 Kenneth

 Kenneth is a greyish-brown monstrous blob creature created by Gumball mixing disgusting things into a jar in "The Microwave" and Richard accidentally microwaving it.